seongl/tripplanner/README.md

 * [ ]   Each place "block" in the timeline view should show name, description, and other features (MY)
 * [x]   "Timeline" view includes blocks for travel time (map) between places (MY)
 * [x]   User can tap on travel block to open directions to next stop (MY)
-* [ ]   User can rate an itinerary out of 5 stars

 Create new Itinerary (7 days)
 * [x]   User can click a create button from FAB to go to "Create Itinerary" activity (MY)
 * [ ]   User can add a title, description, type, other features for the new itinerary (MY)
-* [ ]   User can search in a searchbar (in a search "block") a place name and see top results from google places API (MY) -- fallback in case Google API fails, user inputs all details
+* [ ]   User can search in a google searchbar a place name and see results from google places API (MY)
 * [ ]   User can select a place result and add to itinerary (MY)
 * [ ]   Newly added place "block" becomes added to the itinerary and search block moves below to the bottom (MY)
 * [ ]   User can save new itinerary to parse db (SL)